Issues

 in your next relationship."

-You might find you're holding your partner at arm's length, that you're second guessing them, or that you just aren't letting yourself relax.
+just aren't letting yourself relax.
 Make sure to remind yourself that this partner hasn't done anything to deserve it.

 2Bad Communication